FAM178B

-FAM178B is a protein coding that is located on the plus strand of chromosome 2.
+FAM178B is a protein coding gene that is located on the plus strand of chromosome 2.
 The locus for the gene is 2q11.2.
 It is also known by the aliases Family with Sequence Similarity 178, Member B, and HSPC234.
 In total there are 24 exons in the gene.
 FAM178B spans 110,720 base pairs, and contains 827 amino acids.

 Forms

 There are two isoforms of the gene transcript that exist by alternative splicing, and one gene precursor.

 SLF2 (FAM178A) is an important paralog of FAM178B.
 SLF2 is predicted to play a role in the DNA damage response (DDR) pathway by regulating post-replication repair of UV-damaged DNA, and genomic stability maintenance.

 Protein structure

 The molecular weight of the protein is 76.5 kilodaltons, and the isoelectric point is 5.47.The gene has 6 transcript splice variants.
 The protein has been phenotypically associated with bipolar disease due to its locus, as well as body mass index (BMI), and cell adhesion.
 A proposed structure for the protein can be found in the images for proposed structures.
 The secondary structure for the FAM178B protein is predicted to be primarily alpha helices.
 The tertiary structure of the protein may assume a coiled coil structure.